Food Entry

 • Entering a new custom food - if you cannot find it in MyNetDiary food database.

-All about food entry
+All about food entry In-place entry –

-In-place Food Entry Entry
+In-Place Food Entry

-Short names are expanded in Input Description Box
+Short names are expanded in Input Description Box Select food row &

 As MyNetDiary remembers your food choices, it collects and organizes them as My Foods.
-It's like "favorites" organized for you on a fly, without any upfront efforts.
-After a few weeks of using MyNetDiary, My Foods will gather the typical foods you eat and let you quickly select them from "My Foods" window - if you like selecting instead of typing.
+It's like "favorites" organized for you on the fly, without any upfront efforts.
+After a few weeks of using MyNetDiary, "My Foods" will gather the foods you typically eat and let you quickly select them from the "My Foods" window - if you like selecting instead of typing.

 "Same" and "Recent"